Erez Katz, Lucena Research CEO and Co-founder

 Lucena's Model Portfolio

 Lucena delivers model portfolios algorithmically powered by big data and AI.
-The concept behind Lucea's model portfolio is the following:
+The concept behind the model portfolio is as follows:

 1. Carry forward the very same execution rules of a backtest into the future where decisions are made and published before market open.